Introduction

 Key achievements include:

-• Completing a comprehensive tree survey of campus, 2022.
+- Completing a comprehensive tree survey of campus and tree canopy assessment, 2022 & 2026.

 West Campus Solar Array